-In this blog what is wintergrass, wintergrass killers, wintergrass herbicides and killing wintergrass in kikuyu and other turfgrass.
+In this blog what is winter grass, winter grass killers, winter grass herbicides and killing winter grass in Kikuyu and other turfgrass.

 The fact it matures quickly makes it difficult to control.
-Worst of all, this weed grass will dominate weak turf due to wear (leaving thin or bare areas), nutrient deficiency, being too wet, or compacted soil.
-The seed is likely brought in by various means (wind, footwear, unclean machinery, contamination, etc.).
-In addition, it forms seed banks at the soil surface that contain over 2000 seeds/m2, and can remain viable for years.
+Worst of all, this weed grass will dominate weak turf due to wear (which leaves thin or bare areas), nutrient deficiency, if it’s too wet, or if there is soil compaction

 Wintergrass identified by seed head and boat shaped leaf tip

-It possess a distinct seed head
+Poa annua or winter grass has a distinct seed head

 Poa annua or winter grass seed head